-How Is Fault Determined in a Car Accident?
+How Fault and Negligence Are Determined in a Car Accident Claim

-By Kimberly Lekman, Esq. | Reviewed by Canaan Suitt, J.D. | Last updated on April 25, 2024
+By Kimberly Lekman, Esq., Judy Malmon, J.D. | Reviewed by John Devendorf, Esq. | Last updated on November 11, 2025

-What Factors Determine Fault for a Car Accident?
+What Determines Fault in a Car Accident?

 Car crashes can occur for a wide variety of reasons and can have multiple complicating factors.
 Weather conditions, medical emergencies, driver error, and more are all issues that can combine to cause a motor vehicle accident.
-This jumble of factors can make it difficult for insurance adjusters—or judges and juries if you go to court—to determine who is at fault for an auto accident or how fault should be apportioned between multiple drivers.

 Scenario 1: Driver Committed a Traffic Law Violation

 If one of the drivers in your accident broke traffic laws, fault might be easy to establish.
 When a driver violates a traffic law and an accident follows, this usually creates a presumption that they were at fault.
-For example, suppose you were in a car accident with a driver who ran a red light and struck your car in the intersection.
-In that case, it should be fairly easy to show that the other driver was at fault for the accident.

 There are many other state traffic laws on the books that drivers must follow for the safety of others on the road.
 When drivers break these laws, accidents result.
 Some other common traffic violations include: